MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-485-Conditions-Participation-Specialized-Providers/subpart-B-Conditions-Participation-Comprehensive-Outpatient-Rehabilitation-Facilities/section-485.68.md

 (3) Address patient population, including, but not limited to, the type of services the CORF has the ability to provide in an emergency; and continuity of operations, including delegations of authority and succession plans.

-(4) Include a process for cooperation and collaboration with local, tribal, regional, State, and Federal emergency preparedness officials' efforts to maintain an integrated response during a disaster or emergency situation, including documentation of the CORF's efforts to contact such officials and, when applicable, of its participation in collaborative and cooperative planning efforts;
+(4) Include a process for cooperation and collaboration with local, tribal, regional, State, and Federal emergency preparedness officials' efforts to maintain an integrated response during a disaster or emergency situation.

 (5) Be developed and maintained with assistance from fire, safety, and other appropriate experts.

 (b) *Policies and procedures.* The CORF must develop and implement emergency preparedness policies and procedures, based on the emergency plan set forth in paragraph (a) of this section, risk assessment at paragraph (a)(1) of this section, and the communication plan at paragraph (c) of this section.
-The policies and procedures must be reviewed and updated at least annually.
+The policies and procedures must be reviewed and updated at least every 2 years.
 At a minimum, the policies and procedures must address the following:

 (1) Safe evacuation from the CORF, which includes staff responsibilities, and needs of the patients.